IP-CAM/Opencart-v.3.x-Specials-Module-Extension/module/README.md

 # Enhanced Specials

 ## Description
-"Enhanced Specials" is an OpenCart extension that allows to set special percentage discounts for all products that belong to certain categories or manufacturers.
+Enhanced Specials is an OpenCart extension that allows to set special percentage discounts for all products that belong to certain categories or manufacturers.
 Compatible with OC 2.2.x-3.x.

 ## Features